cobra91/TelegramCSharpForward/README.md

 Without information listen above your issue will be closed.

 # Donations
+<a href="https://www.paypal.com/donate?hosted_button_id=QZWT9BW3BDEY2" title="Support project"><img src="https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif"></a>

 Thanks for donations!

 It's highly appreciated.
-<a href="https://www.paypal.com/donate?hosted_button_id=QZWT9BW3BDEY2" title="Support project"><img src="https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif"></a>

-List of donators:
+### List of donators:
-*

 # Support
-If you have troubles while using TLSharp, I can help you for an additional fee.
+If you have troubles while using TelegramCSharpForward, I can help you for an additional fee.

-My pricing is **100$/hour**.
+My pricing is **50$/hour**.

 I accept PayPal.

 To request a paid support write me at Telegram https://t.me/Cobra91310, start your message with phrase [PAID SUPPORT].

 # Contributors
 *